Criminals commit online fraud in a variety of ways - online banking and shopping, auction websites and online identity theft are just a few examples.

-- If you receive an unexpected text or email asking for personal or financial details do not click on the links or attachments.
-Ensure you have the latest software and application updates installed on all your devices.
+If you receive an unexpected text or email asking for personal or financial details, do not click on the links or attachments.
+Ensure you have the latest software and application updates installed on all devices.

-- If you believe you have been a victim of fraud please report this to Action Fraud.
+If you believe you have been a victim of fraud, please report it to Action Fraud.

 - Don’t reply to unsolicited emails, texts, social media or calls with holiday offers.
 Links and attachments in emails may lead to malicious websites or download viruses.

 - Book a holiday directly with an airline or hotel, or through a reputable agent.
-Check whether they’re a member of the Association of British Travel Agents.
+Check whether they’re a member of the Association of British Travel Agents (ABTA).

 - If you decide to deal directly with the property owner or a letting agent, ask them questions about the booking, room, location and area.
 Don’t book on websites that don’t have a padlock icon (https) in the address bar, and be extra cautious if you’re asked to pay using bank transfer or cash; pay by credit or debit card if you can.